 data(:,3) = abs(randn(size(data(:,1)))); data(:,4) = sum(data(:,3))./data(:,3);

 The data can be also downloaded here.
-Now we run a weighted nonlinear regression analysis to get another best fitted curve.
+Now we run a unweighted and weighted nonlinear regression analysis to get another best fitted curve.

 Now let us create a publishable graphics of the result.
 The MRES book does not explain how to create such sophisticated graphics, which is the topic of the MDRES book.
 Since the publication of the MDRES book, a new MATLAB graphics system was introduced in 2014, which is based on an improved infrastructure and although it supports most of the functionality of previous releases there are some differences.

 Since then, graphics handles are now objects, not doubles.
 You can see an example in the script below, where the box around the legend is switched off by typing legend1.Box = ‘off’.
 Please read the excellent summary provided on the The MathWorks webpage about the new graphics system.
 That is why Elisabeth Sillmann and I am currently updating the MDRES book.

 Advanced editing of graphics requires an understanding of the MATLAB requirement for graphics to be organized as hierarchical suites of graphics objects.
 Put simply, the hierarchies of graphical objects include four main layers: Root, Figure, Axes, and Chart and Primitive Objects.

 The objects within each layer have a fixed set of properties, most of which can be modified to alter the appearance of a graph.
 In our example the graph consists of a root object, a figure object, an axes object, and a chart line object.
 The values of each set of properties can be queried and most of these values can be modified.